spacebanana420/parasol/README.md

 * Java (recommended version 8 or above)
   * You can get Java by downloading JRE, JDK or OpenJDK.
 I recommend OpenJDK since it's free and open source.

+ Alternatively, you can also run Parasol with Scala, Kotlin and other JVM languages

 ### Officially tested systems:
 * Linux (distro-agnostic)